kinow/autosubmit/docs/source/installation.rst

 The Autosubmit code is maintained in *PyPi*, the main source for python packages.

-- Pre-requisties: bash, python2, sqlite3, git-scm > 1.8.2, subversion, dialog, curl, python-tk, python2-dev, graphviz >= 2.41, pip2
+- Pre-requisites: bash, python2, sqlite3, git-scm > 1.8.2, subversion, dialog, curl, python-tk, python2-dev, graphviz >= 2.41, pip2

 .. important:: (SYSTEM) Graphviz version must be >= 2.38 except 2.40(not working).
 You can check the version using dot -v.